Tuesday, October 18, 2011

 I pushed for about 40 minutes and then at 10:42 pm, our miracle, little tiny Ava was born!

 They immediately put her on my chest, she was crying as I held her and Vaughn was right there saying how cute she was.
-What a special gift straight from heaven!
+I didn't cry like I thought I might.
+This whole labor & birth process was so foreign to me & I was just trying to concentrate & get through it.
+I was also in shock as to what had just happened, I couldn't believe she was here, straight from heaven!

 I couldn't really get a good look at her since she was so close to me but, I was just so happy to finally hold her in my arms.
 The delivery was a breeze compared to what happened next.